lawrencekim5/breachingcyber/index.md

 This is a site where I will post writeups about certifcations, CTFs, competitions, and other personal projects.
 I'm still in the process of learning web design so this site won't be too flashy for now.

-Etymology: I picked CyberWinging as the blog name because I am winging cybersecurity.
-I also like birds so I wanted to make a bird pun.
+Etymology: I picked CyberWinging as the blog name because I like birds and wanted to have my blog name reflect that.
+I also like whales but CyberWhaling makes it sound like I'm wailing about cybersecurity.

 ### Certification Writeups